mcbookshelf/bookshelf/docs/modules/hitbox.md

 :::

 :::{tab-item} 🏗 Placement
-Returns the block’s default shape and adds a placement-only bounding box (flag `4`) to replicate vanilla block-placement behavior for blocks such as cauldrons, composters, hoppers, and scaffolding.
+Returns the block's default shape and adds a placement-only bounding box (flag `4`) to replicate vanilla block-placement behavior for blocks such as cauldrons, composters, hoppers, and scaffolding.

 - `#bs.hitbox:callback/get_block_placement`
 - `#bs.hitbox:callback/get_block_placement_with_fluid`